c-tek/vyos/docs/vyos-installation.md

 *   **Port in use:** If the automation API fails to start due to a port conflict, change the `VYOS_API_APP_PORT` environment variable to an unused port.
 *   **VyOS API SSL/TLS Errors:** If you encounter SSL certificate validation errors, ensure:
     *   Your VyOS router has a valid SSL certificate configured (Let's Encrypt or self-signed).
-    *   If using self-signed, the VyOS CA certificate is correctly added to your API server's trusted CA store (Section 4.2).
+    *   If using self-signed, the VyOS CA certificate is correctly added to your API server's trusted CA store (Section [4.2 Configure SSL/TLS for VyOS API (Recommended)](#42-configure-ssltls-for-vyos-api-recommended)).
 *   **Database Locked:** If using SQLite (`vyos.db`), ensure no other process is accessing the database file.
 For production, consider a client-server database like PostgreSQL.

 ---